Prospect for precision quantum logic spectroscopy of vibrational overtone transitions in molecular oxygen ions: Zeeman interaction

 \section{Zeeman interaction}

 The Zeeman Hamiltonian is given by~\cite{brown_rotational_2003}

-Since the electron's orbital angular momentum and spin are quantized in the molecule-fixed frame their projections have to be rotated by Wigner rotation matrices in order to evaluate the matrix elements.
+with the magnetic field $B$, the electronic orbital angular momentum $L$, the electron spin $S$ and the total electronic angular momentum $J$.
+Since the electron's orbital angular momentum and spin are quantized in the molecule-fixed frame, their projections have to be rotated by Wigner rotation matrices in order to evaluate the matrix elements.
 The laboratory coordinate system is chosen such that the magnetic field is aligned with the laboratory fixed z-axis.
 For the first term of $\bra{\bar\phi}H_\mathrm{Z}\ket{\bar\phi}$ we find